yuantailing/cgservice/README.md

 - [ ] Add a callback URL to GitHub OAuth in service cgserver.
 - [ ] Add OpenVPN protocol TCP.
 - [x] Make it easier to config apache2.
+- [ ] Make it easier to config openvpn.
+- [ ] Add an automate script to generate configs (then `docker-compose up` will work except for SSL issue and weak password).
 - [ ] More friendly netredirect.